Table of Contents

 The term “5710 fee” comes from Section 5710 of the California Labor Code, which provides a reasonable allowance to the claimant’s attorney in a deposition.
 The worker’s comp insurance provider directly pays these fees to the attorney instead of the injured worker.
 These fees are not deducted from the employee’s settlement value.

-Getting or needing surgery will likely entitle you to a higher amount.
+Having or needing surgery can affect your compensation amount, as these procedures generally involve higher medical costs and longer periods of health treatment.
 In general, the higher the expenses you incur for your work-related injury, the higher your workers’ comp settlement.
-However, the actual value will differ based on the surgery type.
-For instance, surgical procedures involving the spine can be more expensive due to their complexity and the longer recovery period.
+However, the actual value will vary depending on the type of surgery.

 Workers’ compensation doesn’t pay for pain and suffering and other non-economic losses, such as depression and loss of purpose.
 However, you might be able to pursue these damages through a personal injury claim.
-You can consult with a good personal injury attorney to see if you have a valid case for a third-party lawsuit.
+Consider consulting a personal injury attorney to assess whether you may have a valid case for a third-party lawsuit.

-Here’s an example scenario: You were cleaning the parking lot at your workplace as a part of your job’s duties when a speeding car hit you.
+Here’s an example scenario: You were cleaning the parking lot at your workplace as part of your job’s duties when a speeding car hit you.
 As a result, you sustained whiplash and traumatic brain injuries.
 In this case, you may be eligible for both workers’ comp from your employer and a personal injury claim against the at-fault party.
-The latter would allow you to pursue non-economic damages, including the psychological effects of your brain injury, with the help of a qualified brain injury lawyer.
+The latter would allow you to pursue non-economic damages, including the psychological effects of your brain injury, with the help of a skilled car accident lawyer.

 Do All Workers’ Comp Cases End In A Settlement In California?

-Most workers’ comp cases end in a settlement either through a lump sum agreement or weekly payments.
-You should be able to receive compensation if you are hurt at work or develop an illness due to your duties or environmental hazards.
+Workers’ comp cases may end in a settlement either through a lump sum agreement or weekly payments.
+You may be able to justify a claim for compensation if you are hurt at work or develop an illness due to your duties or environmental hazards.

 - You were drunk while driving to an off-site meeting, causing a head-on accident.